-In order to use SC you will need both an iPhone and one of the available Listeners (Apple Smart Watch, Slack, and SMS).
+In order to use SC you will need both an iPhone and one of the available Companions (Apple Smart Watch, Slack, and SMS).
 The phone version of the app allows you to link your SimpleCommands account to your watch, add Connections, and create new Groups/Favorites.
-The watch version of the app allows you to actually execute commands to your Items, i.e. turn on your smart lights, pause Spotify, request an Uber, etc. Through SimpleCommands your phone functions as the organizer to all of your digital stuff, while your watch acts as your digital assistant that carries out all of your requests.
+The watch version of the app allows you to actually execute commands to your Items, i.e. turn on your smart lights, request an Uber, etc. Through SimpleCommands your phone functions as the organizer to all of your digital stuff, while your watch acts as your digital assistant that carries out all of your requests.

 Here's a step-by-step walkthrough of how to execute a command with SimpleCommands:

 - Log on to the app by following the in-app instructions and entering the provided access code.

 - (Note: you must have at least one active Connection for the remaining steps to work).
 Press the 'Connections' button and a list of your active Connections will appear.

 - Select which Connection with which you want to interact, then select which of that Connection's Items with which you wish to interact.

 - Choose the command you wish to run.
 These will appear as intuitive buttons in your Item lists.